jonnonz1/nz-statute-book/acts/public/1977/remuneration-authority-act-1977.md

     (ii) the Speaker of the House of Representatives:
     (iii) the leader of the official Opposition; and (b) by publishing it in the Gazette not later than 14 days after the date on which a copy of it is given to the Prime Minister.
-(2) Every determination to which subsection (1) applies shall be deemed to be a regulation for the purposes of the Acts and Regulations Publication Act 1989 but not for the purposes of the Regulations (Disallowance) Act 1989.
+(2) A determination to which subsection (1) applies is a legislative instrument for the purposes of the Legislation Act 2012 but is not required to be presented to the House of Representatives under section 41 of that Act and is not a disallowable instrument for the purposes of that Act.

 ### 17 Provisions relating to Parliamentary and judicial superannuation
 (1) Any determination under section 12(1)(b) or section 12B(2)(a) may contain provisions which modify, or are to apply instead of, provisions of the Government Superannuation Fund Act 1956.